ClonoDynamics/clonodynamics-pipeline/README.md

 Step 16:

-- does not refit latent abundance;
+* does not refit latent abundance;
-- does not change the Step-9 forward estimand;
+* does not change the Step-9 forward estimand;
-- does not change the Step-11 fluctuation estimand;
+* does not change the Step-11 fluctuation estimand;
-- does not replace the Step-13 temporal estimator;
+* does not replace the Step-13 temporal estimator;
-- reuses the validated Step-15 analysis implementation across thresholds;
+* reuses the validated observation-domain analysis across thresholds;
-- uses paired biological-subject bootstrap draws across alpha;
+* uses paired biological-subject bootstrap draws across alpha;
-- constructs common cross-alpha forward and temporal support.
+* constructs common cross-alpha forward and temporal support.

 The finalized alpha=0.05 Step-15 output can also be used as an external replication audit of the Step-16 reference-threshold branch.